incompl/nom/README.md

 Happily, I noted that neither "About" nor "Contact" clusters appeared.
 Those notions are spread throughout the site and are not discrete, so it's hard to make clusters around them.
 This process is a helpful way to identify clusters with stronger identities.

 I decided to move forward assuming these clusters could map to pages on the site.
-The following is a rough Interaction Diagram using those pages, showing the flow through the site for different types of users.
+The following is a rough Interaction Diagram that shows the flow as different types of users visit these pages.

 https://github.com/incompl/nom/blob/master/ux/interaction.png